GA-repos/course-intro/README.md

 * Plagiarized submissions will not be graded and may lead to removal from the program.

 ### Homework (TODO)
-* Each day you will be given a homework assignment that is due the next morning at 10 AM.
+* Each day you will be given a homework assignment that is due the next morning at 9 AM.
 * You must complete 80% of these homeworks to graduate the class.
 * They are graded on a 👍 or 👎 basis -- either they are complete or not.
 Whether they are complete or not depends on the effort you put in.
 They don't have to be 100% correct, but you do need to show that you put time into getting the correct answer.
+* You will be allowed to resubmit homeworks if you can not finish them that night.
+They are due One Week from their original date.

 ### Attendance (TODO)
 * The IA on duty will take attendance each morning and afternoon when class starts/resumes.
 You must be on the Zoom call with your camera turned on to be counted present.